Harajuku, Tokyo – 38 Things To Do + Photos 2025

 The crepes usually cost around 500 to 750 Yen and come in flavours such as strawberries and cream, berries and custard plus savoury crepes like ‘ham potato salad’ (seriously, check out the picture below).

 Half the fun is looking at all the plastic colourful crepe models (‘Sampuru’) in all of the dessert shop windows.
-Did you know there is a whole street in Asakusa called Kappabashi Street where you can make your own plastic foods?
+Did you know there is a whole kitchenware street in Asakusa called Kappabashi Street where there are stores where you can make your own plastic foods?

 Try these Kappabashi street tours and food making experiences or this Japanese Plastic Food Making Experience.